liferay/liferay-docs/discover/portal/articles/02-web-experience-management/02-starting-site-development/08-creating-teams-for-advanced-site-membership-management.markdown

 If you have an ad hoc group of users who perform the same set of tasks in a site, you can organize them into Site Teams.
-Site administrators can assign these teams permissions for various site-specific functions.
+Site administrators can assign these team's permissions for various site-specific functions.
 Site Teams are the preferred method for collecting permissions within a single site.
 Some common functions to assign a Site Team include: